 BackupBuddy 4.0 includes several new email improvements including:

-- A new setting to be notified if no new backups have occured in X number of days so you can be reminded if backups don’t occur
+- A new setting to be notified if no new backups have occurred in X number of days so you can be reminded if backups don’t occur

 - Ability to customize the “from” email address for any email notifications sent by BackupBuddy

 - Error Notification email “Test” link added for verifying email-sending functionality properly works on your server.
 Verify your server can send error notification emails.

 To check out these email notification options, visit the BackupBuddy Settings page and scroll to the Email Notifications section.

 - Performance improved & better zip compatibility